SkinetTeam/Skinet-MEST-C/docs/Using-the-Inference-Notebook.md

 ### Working Locally
-Simply start Jupyter via the shortcut created during the [Installation Guide](Installation-Guide.md) [[FR ver.](Guide-d'installation.md)] or by starting an Anaconda (or Miniconda) prompt, navigating to the repository folder using `cd` command, activating the environment via `conda activate Skinet`, and finally by starting Jupyter using `jupyter notebook`.
+Simply start Jupyter via the shortcut created during the [Installation Guide](Installation-Guide.md) or by starting an Anaconda (or Miniconda) prompt, navigating to the repository folder using `cd` command, activating the environment via `conda activate Skinet`, and finally by starting Jupyter using `jupyter notebook`.

 ### Common configuration